parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/reading-writing-and-technology.md

 ---

-### Writing
+## Writing

-**Why can it be difficult?**
+### Why can it be difficult for people with Parkinson’s?
+You may find writing more difficult if you experience:

-- Slower hand movement
+- Slower movement of hands
-- Increased hand stiffness
+- Increased stiffness in the hands
-- Decreased dexterity (harder to grip/move a pen)
+- Decreased dexterity in hands - harder to grip and move a pen or pencil
-- Reduced stamina for writing
+- Decreased stamina for writing
 - Tremor

-**What can I try for myself?**
+### What can I try for myself?

-- Use fibre-tip or gel ink pens that flow easily.
+- Trial a fibre-tip or gel ink pen as these flow most easily
-- Use pens with grips, wide barrels, or built-in grips for comfort.
+- Use a pen grip, wide pen, or a pen with a built-in grip to provide a more comfortable and relaxed grip on the pen
-- To improve handwriting size:
+- To improve the size of your writing, you could try:
-  - Use lined or darkly lined paper underneath light paper to guide writing.
-  - Aim to reach the line with upward pen strokes.
-  - Concentrate on making ‘big and slow’ or ‘smooth and slow’ movements.
+  - Using lined paper, or darkly lined paper underneath light paper in order to guide writing o Aiming for the above page line with each upward pen stroke while forming letters o Concentrating on ‘big and slow’ or ‘smooth and slow’ may help with small or feathery writing
-  - Practice hand exercises (see below).

-**Hand exercises:**

-1. **Exercise 1:**
+  - Practising hand exercises.
+At the bottom of this page you can find a link to a YouTube video of hand exercises you can try.

+### Hand exercises:
+1.<ins>First Exercise</ins>
-   - Hold hands straight out in front, shoulder height, palms away, fingers extended wide.
+- Put your hands straight out in front of you, shoulder-height, with your palms away from you and fingers extended wide.
-   - Turn hands toward your face, pull back to ribs while making a tight fist.
+- Turn your hands towards your face, and pull them back to be even with your body at your ribs, making a tight fist with your hands at the same time.
-   - Alternate between fist and open palm.
+- Make a fist as you bring your hand in and extending your palm as you extend your hands out.
-   - Repeat 20 times.
+Repeat this 20 times.

-2. **Exercise 2:**
+2.<ins>Second Exercise</ins>

-   - Tap each finger to the thumb on both hands simultaneously, then extend fingers upward.
+- Tap each finger on your right hand to your right thumb and then extend upwards.
+Do the same on your left hand at the same time.
+- _Explained in detail:_ Tap right pointer finger to your right thumb and your left pointer finger to your left thumb, then extend both pointer fingers to the sky; then tap middle fingers to each thumb, and extend each middle finger to the sky, etc.
-   - Repeat twice per finger.
+- Repeat this exercise twice on each finger.

-3. **Exercise 3:**
+3.<ins>Third Exercise</ins>
-   - Curl fingers so nails touch the palm base, then extend fingers wide.
+- Curl fingers down so that the nail area of fingers are touching where the base of the fingers connect to the palm of the hand.
-   - Repeat 20 times including thumbs.
+- Then extend fingers up and out as wide as they can go.
+- Curl and extend 20 times – include your thumb in the curling and extending.

-**What else may be helpful?**
+### What else may be helpful?

-- See an occupational therapist for personalized hand exercises and advice.
-Ask your GP for a referral.
-- Consider a facsimile signature stamp for legal documents if signing is difficult.
-- Explore alternative communication methods like computers.
+If your handwriting does not improve despite trying the above suggestions, you could try seeking the advice of an occupational therapist.
+An occupational therapist can give you more specific hand exercises that may help with writing and other specialised hand tasks.
+For a referral for occupational therapy, speak to your GP.

+You can also consider:
+- If you have difficulty writing your signature on documents (prescriptions, passports, banking, etc.), a facsimile signature stamp may be useful.
+This can be used to create a legal signature with a rubber stamp meaning the person no longer needs to physically write their signature.
+- Alternative ways of communicating (e.g. using a computer).

 <div class="video-container">
 <iframe